Salesforce MCP Server Setup Guide

 Support

-- Salesforce MCP server: Check Salesforce MCP documentation
+- Salesforce MCP server: see the Salesforce Platform MCP documentation

 Summary